Help Your Residents and Clients Find Joy Again

-Music & Memory’s Certification Program enables you to do just that.
-Grounded in extensive neuroscience research about how our brains respond to music, tested and proven in more than 140 long-term care facilities throughout the U.S. and Canada, our personalized music system has provided therapeutic benefits for thousands of residents, clients and staff.
+The MUSIC & MEMORY℠ Certification Program enables you to do just that.
+Grounded in extensive neuroscience research about how our brains respond to music, tested and proven in hundreds of long-term care facilities throughout the U.S. and Canada, our personalized music system has provided therapeutic benefits for thousands of residents, clients and staff.
 Again and again, care professionals tell us that our program is often life-changing for everyone involved:

 - Finally, a way to give pleasure to persons with advanced dementia

 - Offers an enjoyable, fulfilling activity for persons in dialysis, on vent or bed-bound